-Direct Connection to the Management Interface
+Direct Network Connection to the Firewall's Management Interface

-Connection to the management interface G1 from the workstation can be done directly without a switch.
+Connection to the default management interface LAN on the firewall from the management computer can be done directly without using switch hardware.
 This could be done using a crossover cable.
-However, all the RJ45 interfaces on the W20B support Automatic MDI-X and a crossover cable is not necessary.
+However, all the RJ45 interfaces on the E10 support Automatic MDI-X and a crossover cable is not necessary with them.

-Workstation Ethernet Interface Setup
+Management Computer Ethernet Interface Setup